You are here

 ELSO 6510 Writing, Revising, and Editing: During this course, students focus on one writing project while learning strategies for developing a more effective writing process, engaging in peer review, and using features of academic style.
 By the end of this course, students will be writing in English with more ease, have a range of writing strategies, be more familiar with writing resources at Cornell and online, and be better prepared to face their next writing project.

-ELSO 6520 Learning to Write for Your Field: One of the greatest challenges of graduate school is learning the writing practices of your discipline: learning how to write with the processes, in the structures and styles, and with the rhetorical moves favored by the field.
+ELSO 6520 Strategies for Writing in Your Field: One of the greatest challenges of graduate school is learning the writing practices of your discipline: learning how to write with the processes, in the structures and styles, and with the rhetorical moves favored by the field.
 How do people learn to write as “disciplinary insiders” when writing for the field is so infrequently taught?
 This course introduces strategies for learning discipline-specific writing: such as learning from experienced writers in the field, identifying resources that support writing in their field, and answering questions about writing through the analysis of published texts in the field.

-ELSO 6530 Becoming a Better Editor of Your Work: This course introduces a range of strategies for identifying and addressing issues related to organization, syntax, style, usage, and grammar.
+ELSO 6530 Becoming a Better Editor of Your Writing: This course introduces a range of strategies for identifying and addressing issues related to organization, syntax, style, usage, and grammar.
 Students apply these strategies to texts that they have already written or are currently working on (e.g. research paper, thesis, dissertation chapter).
 By the end of this course, students will have more awareness of the choices writers make as they work at the paragraph, sentence, and word level to communicate clearly to readers.